sneha-afk/13s-docs-by-sneha/about-c/pointers.md

 > "A **pointer** is a variable that contains the address of a variable." (p.
 93)

-The name "pointer" is used to provide an easy visualization: a pointer "points" to a spot in memory by storing the address of it (usually expressed in terms of hex digits).
+The name "pointer" is an easy reminder: a pointer "points" to a spot in memory by storing the address of it (usually expressed in terms of hex digits).

+C is often referred to as a **low-level language** because of the ability to access memory with ease (not?) due to pointers.

 {: .warning}
 This can be, and is, the most difficult aspect of C. Tread carefully.